longhorn/website/content/docs/1.4.0/references/settings.md

 - `best-effort`.
 This option instructs Longhorn to try to keep a replica on the same node as the attached volume (workload).
   Longhorn will not stop the volume, even if it cannot keep a replica local to the attached volume (workload) due to environment limitation, e.g. not enough disk space, incompatible disk tags, etc.

+- `strict-local`: This option enforces Longhorn keep the **only one replica** on the same node as the attached volume, and therefore, it offers higher IOPS and lower latency performance.

 #### Default Data Path

 > Default: `/var/lib/longhorn/`